Everything You Should Know About Temporary Modular Buildings

 At Vanguard Modular, we offer a fleet of pre-used, temporary buildings to choose from.
 If however you desire a new building, then your structure will be assembled in a factory-setting after design approval.
 The next stage, would be the transportation of the module to your site location.
 The last stage includes delivery, as well as other components like foundation installation, utility connections, and plumbing hookups.

-All temporary modular buildings are designed to meet applicable state and local building codes.
+All temporary modular buildings are designed to meet applicable federal and state building codes.
 Building permits and inspections are also a regular part of the process.
 When applying for permits, our team can help direct you in making sure you have all of the necessary documentation.

 Temporary modular buildings are predominantly wood frame, and secured to a concrete foundation system.
 The floor plans come in a variety of sizes, interior walls are typically finished with vinyl covered gypsum, floors are finished with VCT or carpet, and exteriors are finished with low-rib steel or smart-panel.
 They can however, be custom designed to match existing structures or to blend with the environment.
 Your temporary building may not be directly connected to an existing structure, but may have canopies or other roof coverings to fill the space between.
 Decks, ramps, steps, skirting materials, and other features can be added to your temporary building as well.